Moritz Volz

 Moritz Volz (born 21 January 1983) is a German former professional footballer, media pundit and scout.
-He is the assistant coach at Galatasaray.

-Volz played as a right-back with Schalke, Arsenal, Wimbledon, Fulham, Ipswich Town, FC St. Pauli and TSV 1860 Munich.
+He played as a right-back with Schalke 04, Arsenal, Wimbledon, Fulham, Ipswich Town, FC St. Pauli and 1860 Munich.

 Club career

 Early career

-Volz was born in Siegen and started his career in his native Germany at FC Schalke 04 before being spotted by Arsenal while playing for the German youth team.
+Volz was born in Siegen and started his career in his native Germany at Schalke 04, before being spotted by Arsenal while playing for the German youth team.
 He was offered a contract and joined the Gunners in the summer of 1999.
 Volz's debut for the Gunners came in a League Cup defeat to Ipswich Town in 2000.
 With the club's academy, Volz also won the FA Youth Cup in 2000 and 2001.
 He made another appearance for Arsenal's first team a year later in a League Cup defeat to Sunderland.
 In February 2003, he was loaned out to Wimbledon, where he impressed by scoring on his debut against Brighton and going on to make nine further appearances for the Dons.
 He returned from loan in the summer of the same year before joining Fulham, again on loan, in August 2003.
 The move was made permanent in January 2004.